Sweetening solutions, services and more for the processing industry

-- The sugar division comprises the four production companies Südzucker AG, Raffinerie Tirlemontoise, Saint Louis Sucre and Südzucker Polska as well as sales companies in Greece, Great Britain, Israel, Italy and Spain.
+- The Südzucker sugar division comprises the production companies Südzucker AG, Raffinerie Tirlemontoise, Saint Louis Sucre, Südzucker Moldova and Südzucker Polska as well as sales companies in Greece, Great Britain, Israel, Italy and Spain.

 - The AGRANA sugar division combines sugar production in Austria, Romania, Slovakia, the Czech Republic and Hungary.

-- The agriculture division comprises the agricultural division of Südzucker AG, Loberaue Agrar GmbH and Terra Sömmerda GmbH.
+- The agriculture division comprises the agricultural activities of Südzucker AG, Loberaue Agrar GmbH and Terra Sömmerda GmbH.

-- There are investments in the British trading company ED&F Man Holdings Limited and the AGRANA-Studen Group; there is a sales joint venture with the Italian Maxi S.r.l.
+- There are investments in or joint ventures with the British trading company ED&F Man Holdings Limited, the AGRANA-Studen Group, the Italian Maxi S.r.l. and the Austrian Beta Pura GmbH.

 Südzucker AG Germany

-Südzucker AG operates 9 sugar factories in Germany which have a processing capacity of over 100,000 tonnes of beet per day and produce a wide range of sugar for households and the processing industry.
+Südzucker AG operates 7 sugar factories and 1 wheat starch plant in Germany.
+The sugar factories have a processing capacity of over 100,000 tonnes of beet per day and produce a wide range of sugar for households and the processing industry.

 Südzucker Polska produces sugar in 4 factories in Cerekiew, Ropczyce, Strzelin and Świdnica.
 The Cukier Królewski brand has been known on the Polish market for 20 years.

-The Südzucker Group has been present in Moldova since the mid-1990s and operates 2 sugar factories there.
+The Südzucker Group has been present in Moldova since the mid-1990s and operates 1 sugar factory* there.

 Raffinerie Tirlemontoise has been part of the Südzucker Group since 1989 and is the market leader in Belgium.
 It operates 2 sugar factories.